kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 (( missing output!))
 ```

+In this example, `ENTRYPOINT "echo"` is shell form.
+The `CMD "Hello World"` value is not passed to `echo` the same way as in the JSON-array version, so `echo` runs without the text we expected.

 Feel free to dig more into this if you find it interesting.
-For now, perhaps just remember to always use `[]`
+For now, perhaps just remember to use `[]` unless you specifically need shell behavior.

+## 'WORKDIR' - setting the current directory
+It is normal to operate on a number of folders in the Docker image.
+Often we separate the `/app/` folder from the `/data/` folder.

+To change the current folder, we use `WORKDIR path`.
+If the path does not exist, it is created.

 ## 'COPY' / 'ADD' - getting artifacts into the image